Do not skirt Florida law to grow gambling county by county: Where we stand

 "The topping of licenses at 40 does not avoid any future factor to consider increasing the cap as the National Gambling Act, Section 45, does empower consideration to enhance the limitation," he stated.

-The Wiehahn report likewise set the variety of poker online casino licenses per province based upon empirical considerations such as the propensity to gamble, economic activity, and population, among others.
+The Wiehahn report likewise set the variety of online casino licenses per province based upon empirical considerations such as the propensity to gamble, economic activity, and population, among others.

 The North West, the Eastern Cape, KwaZulu-Natal and the Western Cape have 5 licenses each.
 Mpumalanga and the Free State have 4, while Limpopo and the Northern Cape have 3.
 Gauteng runs 7 licenses.